meeshkan/meeshkan-client/README.md

 # Meeshkan client

 ## Getting started
 Sign up at [app.meeshkan.com](https://app.meeshkan.com) and get your token.
-Create a folder `.meeshkan` in your home directory and add a file called `credentials` with the following format:
+Add the folder `.meeshkan` in your home directory and, inside the folder, add a file named `credentials` with the following format:
 ```ini
 [meeshkan]
 token=my-token